 Alaska Airlines regularly sells its miles with a 40% bonus.
 But this week, it launched the biggest bonus ever.
-Through July 1, you can get as much as 50% bonus when you purchase Alaska miles.
+Through October 5th, you can get as much as 50% bonus when purchasing Alaska miles.
+This is similar to a promotion they had which ended July 1st.

-For my account, the 50% bonus kicks in when I purchase a minimum 50,000 miles.
-But apparently, the minimum threshold varies.
+For my account, the 50% bonus kicks in when I purchase a minimum 40,000 miles.
+But apparently the minimum threshold varies.
 My friend was targeted with 50% bonus for 40,000 miles or more!
 If you were targeted with the same offer as mine, you will be looking at paying $1,478.13 for a total of 75,000 miles, or about 1.97 cents per mile.

-You can purchase up to 60,000 miles each transaction.
+You can purchase up to 60,000 miles each transaction (gaining 90,000 miles for $1,773.75, or about 1.97 cents per mile).
 But Alaska does not have an annual limit on purchasing miles.
 So you can make as many transaction as you like, until you reach the amount of miles you wish to purchase.

 [SEE ALSO: Are Alaska miles worth it?]